Ssdghaghili/Computer-Graphic-Project/README.txt

-To run the project do the this steps:
+To run the project do these steps:

 1- build the project using 'Comm + Shift + b'